How Do You Calculate the ROI of Hiring a Remote Employee From India in 2026?

 What Is the Step-by-Step ROI Formula for a Remote India Hire?

 A four-step calculation captures the real return.
 Step one: take the U.S. base salary.
-Step two: multiply by 1.35 to capture taxes, benefits, and overhead.
-Step three: subtract F5's annual rate (weekly × 52).
-Step four: divide the difference by F5's annual cost.
-The result is first-year ROI as a percentage.
+Step two: multiply by 1.4265 to estimate taxes, benefits, and overhead.
+Step three: subtract the F5 Hiring Solutions annual rate (weekly x 52).
+Step four: state both figures so the difference is visible.
+The result is an arithmetic difference on stated inputs, not a promised return.

-The 1.35 multiplier is conservative.
-The Bureau of Labor Statistics reported in 2025 that benefits alone account for 29.5% of total compensation for civilian workers, and that excludes recruiting fees, equipment, software licenses, and the productivity loss during a 3-6 month onboarding ramp documented by McKinsey research on knowledge worker productivity.
+The 1.4265 multiplier comes from BLS Employer Costs for Employee Compensation, December 2025, release USDL-26-0505, in which benefits account for 29.9% of total compensation for civilian workers.
+It is applied as an estimate and and that excludes recruiting fees, equipment, software licenses, and the productivity loss during a 3-6 month onboarding ramp documented by McKinsey research on knowledge worker productivity.
 Companies using a 1.4x or 1.5x multiplier are not exaggerating - they are closer to reality.

 ROI calculations should also subtract one-time avoided costs.
 A typical U.S. hire incurs $4,000-$7,000 in internal recruiting cost or 15-25% of salary in agency fees.
 None of that applies with F5, which has no recruiting fee.
 Add these as additional first-year savings to sharpen the picture.